BALTIMORE — A deadline to stop giant power lines from cutting across dozens of miles of privately owned land is quickly approaching.

 In vouching for Senate Bill 0189, Fitzwater and company listed off several disruptions the project could create.

-The bill, which still awaits a vote in committee, would prohibit the taking of property that's subjected to permanent agricultural and conservation easements.
+The bill, which still awaits a committee vote, would prohibit the taking of property that's subjected to permanent agricultural and conservation easements.

-Although they have not filed a petition, the Baltimore County Council in October passed a resolution opposing the project.
-Delegate Nino Mangione, who represents District 42A, has intervened on behalf of his constituents.
+Delegate Nino Mangione, who represents District 42A, has intervened on behalf of his constituents as well.

-The Shipley Family in Westminster also submitted a petition arguing the project would not only impact their generations old farm, but also nine homes on the property were already zoned.
-The family also leases some of their land to Baugher's orchard, a Westminster landmark, that attracts tens-of-thousands of visitors per year.
+The Shipley Family in Westminster submitted a petition as well, arguing the project would not only impact their generations old farm, but nine homes on the property which are already zoned.
+The family noted how some of their land is leased to Baugher's orchard, a Westminster landmark, that attracts tens-of-thousands of visitors per year.

 In November the Chesapeake Bay Foundation (CBF) released a study indicating the project could disrupt over 500 acres of state forests and wetlands.